foxiepaws/walls.pl/README.markdown

 - SIGUSR1 - Pause on Current Image
 - SIGUSR2 - Switch to Next Image

-included is also a script for controlling walls called wallsctl.
+included is also a script for controlling walls called `wallsctl`.

 - `wallsctl reload` - Reload the config
 - `wallsctl quit -f` - Quit Safely